Best Propane Gas Leak Detector (RV, Grill, BBQ)

 Yes it does.

-Propane gas leak detectors are combustibles gas leak detectors, which means they are sensitive to combustible gases such as natural gas, which is methane gas.
+Propane gas leak detectors are combustibles gas leak detectors, which means they are sensitive to combustible gases such as natural gas, which is mostly made up of methane gas.

 Is Propane the Same as Methane Gas?